NewthanGuy/webwm/README.md

 for a detailed explanation of its usage.

-**Note**: If you install WebXWM from source, it's recommended to install XELB also from source (otherwise install both from GNU ELPA).
+**Note**: If you install WebXWM from source, it's recommended to install KEBL also from source (otherwise install both from GNU ELPA).